Where to eat in Clark,Pampanga?

 So, as soon as I finished my travel-related errands in Clark Pampanga, we drove around the area trying to find a different place to eat.
-We do not want to eat the same old fast food in the mall or just another usual restaurant we have gone to already whenever we are traveling to any City.
+We do not want to eat the same old fast food in the mall or just another usual restaurant we have gone a couple times already whenever we are traveling to any City.
 We were trying to find some kind of Authentic Kapampangan food.
-It’s known that the Kapampangans are very good cooks and have a real talent in that area that most of them usually succeed in the food/restaurant business as it is also called the Culinary Capital of the Philippines.
+It’s known that the Kapampangans are very good cooks that most of them usually succeed in the food/restaurant business as it is also called the Culinary Capital of the Philippines.

-As we are roaming around the busy streets of Clark, we had passed some restaurants my mother has gone to before but most of them are already closed- probably due to pandemics (Corona V) that online food business became more safe and convenient as people will only order online and they will deliver right in front of your doorstep.
+As we are roaming around the busy streets of Clark, we have passed some restaurants my mother has gone to before but most of them are already closed- probably due to pandemics (Corona V) that online food business became more safe and convenient as people will just order online and they will deliver right in front of your doorstep.

 Yeah, some other restaurants wouldn’t be able to survive (with overhead expenses to run and maintain a physical store without regular customers) or compete with a much cheaper on-call ready to deliver food business.

-And then they have come up with an idea to go to a place they’ve also been to before, a restaurant in the heart of Clark called Matam-Ih Authentic Kapampangan Cusine.
+And then they have come up with an idea to go to a place they’ve also been to before, (without me, I’m a first timer here) a restaurant in the heart of Clark called Matam-Ih Authentic Kapampangan Cusine.

 It’s a Pavilion-type Victorian-style indoor and outdoor dining with a Filipino/Hispanic-themed design that offers Kapampangan food in Clark.
 I have researched that Matam-Ih is an Aeta dialect which means “delicious”.
 So the name really complements the food although it’s a little bit pricey as the food is great particularly for the first-timer like me who always wants to try something different.